elix/elix.org/content/SlidingCarousel.md

 `SlidingCarousel` uses a [SlidingViewport](SlidingViewport) to render the items.
 The left/right arrow buttons are provided by [ArrowDirectionMixin](ArrowDirectionMixin), and the small dots at the bottom of the carousel are provided by [PageDotsMixin](PageDotsMixin).

+`SlidingCarousel` incorporates [LanguageDirectionMixin](LanguageDirectionMixin) so that it can flip the order of items in right-to-left languages.
+See that page for a demonstration.

 ## Usage